-In this guide we’ll take a close look at the past and present situations when it comes to Ohio legal sports betting and then we’ll give you our best predictions about what to expect in the future.
+In this guide, we’ll take a close look at the past and present situations when it comes to Ohio legal sports betting, and then we’ll give you our best advice as to how to place your own legal wagers there.

 Check out our other legal sports betting guides for more information on the laws in each and every US state.